pkel/ghm/README.md

   * Migrate missing fields from combit to ghm
       - Kundennr, Kategorie: Bemerkung/Sideinfo -> Notiz
       - Plzp, Postfach: Kommentar/2te Adresse -> Notiz
-  * Combit import seems to use same date on from/to

 Next steps
 ----------